owen-dyer/cybershelf/README.md

 # CyberShelf

 ## Description
-CyberShelf is an online marketplace designed to simplify online shopping.
+CyberShelf is an innovative online storefront that revolutionizes the way customers shop for their favorite products.
+With CyberShelf, users can seamlessly login and browse a vast array of high-quality products.
+Our application offers a user-friendly, one-stop shopping experience, making it convenient and efficient for customers to discover and purchase the items they desire.

 ## Contributors
 - Leo Tellez